 - Tiredness or weakness that’s unusual

-- Urination difficulties: significantly decreased frequency of urination and/or amount of urine
+- Urination difficulties, such as significantly decreased frequency of urination and/or amount of urine

-- Vomiting: ongoing; containing blood or material the consistency of coffee grounds
+- Ongoing vomiting or vomit containing blood or material the consistency of coffee grounds

-In addition, there are a host of side effects that are uncommon or rare, such as: abnormal dreams, nervousness and anxiety, changes in vision, tinnitus, feelings of discouragement or loss of interest or pleasure in doing things once enjoyable, thinning hair, sunken eyes, wrinkled skin, and more.
+In addition, there are a host of side effects that are uncommon or rare, such as abnormal dreams, nervousness and anxiety, changes in vision, tinnitus, feelings of discouragement or loss of interest or pleasure in doing things once enjoyable, thinning hair, sunken eyes and wrinkled skin.

 Severe risks associated with taking meloxicam include FDA-boxed warnings for the following:

-- Use of NSAIDs, such as meloxicam, may increase risk of gastrointestinal (GI) events and disturbances, including stomach or intestinal perforation, gastric bleeding and stomach ulcers, which may result in death.
-Such adverse events may occur without warning, and at anytime during meloxicam treatment.
+- Use of NSAIDs, such as meloxicam, may increase the risk of gastrointestinal (GI) events and disturbances, including stomach or intestinal perforation, gastric bleeding and stomach ulcers, which may result in death.
+Such adverse events may occur without warning and at any time during meloxicam treatment.
 Adults, especially older adults, with prior incidents of gastrointestinal disease or peptic ulcers are at greater risk for gastrointestinal events.
 As a result of this severe risk, your doctor will need to actively monitor you for any signs of GI bleeding.

 How Long Does Meloxicam Stay In Your System?